 You’ll go through the rest of the setup process, like enabling Face ID and setting up Apple Pay, and then your phone will be ready to go, set up just like your old iPhone.
 It’ll even prompt you to update your old iPhone’s backup if it hasn’t been backed up in a while.

 Setting up your phone this way transfers over most of your settings, the arrangement of your home screen, and more.
 It’s a huge time saver.
 If you’re coming from a really old iPhone, you’ll have to update iOS first, as it requires iOS 11 or newer.
-You might as well update your old iPhone before you get your new one—you won’t want to wait for a long update process once you have your iPhone 13 in hand.
+You might as well update your old iPhone before you get your new one—you won’t want to wait for a long update process once you have your new iPhone in hand.

 After you finish setting up your phone this way, you’ll want to give it a little while to re-download all your apps.
 Initially, your phone will show placeholders for your apps, all arranged and stuffed into folders exactly as on your old iPhone.
 But your new phone has to actually re-download apps, because every time you download an app from the App Store, your phone actually grabs a unique version specifically optimized for that iPhone model.
 But your user data and settings get transferred over, and that’s the important part.

 This is by far the fastest, easiest, and most complete way to transfer everything from an old iPhone to a new one.
 The feature has come a long way in the last few years.
 But we still recommend doing a full manual backup as described above, just in case something goes wrong.